Bira/octopus-carnival/_posts/2026-03-02-lphr-jania.md

 When she returned to her old hometown of Kintargo, she found it in quite a state.
 Lady Docur filled her in on the local situation and asked for some help, which she was only too happy to provide.
-Jania feels a genuine need to repay the school for her excellent education, and she also sincerely hopes that hag Hei-Fen dies of old age before Jania has to return to Vyre.
+Jania feels a genuine need to repay the school for her excellent education.
+Jania also sincerely hopes that hag Hei-Fen dies of old age before she has to return to Vyre.

 ## Description

 Jania's inspirations are Sucy Mondavarian from Little Witch Acacemia for the creepy bits, and the Great and Powerful Trixie for everything else.
 I imagine her as a blue-skinned elf with white hair and a penchant for black dresses and witch hats.
-Despite her skin tone, she's not a _sea_ elf.
+Despite her skin tone, she's not a sea elf.
 She's just blue.
 If your GM is strict about those things, chalk it up to an unfortunate accident with silver-based alchemical compounds during her school years.

-Yes, her entire skin is blue.
-That was a heck of an accident!

 ## Notes